 The State Attendant Care Program provides personal care services for individuals who have severe disabilities and are not eligible to receive these services through other sources.
 Participants cannot be eligible to receive duplicate services under any other program.

-If you are interested in applying for these services, please click on the link to complete the referral form.
+If you are interested in applying for these services, please click on one of the links provided below to complete the referral form.

 OSDP Referral Form - Online